 d.
 Back up your compliment with a reason.
 For example, if you are complimenting a person’s office, you might say, “I really like your choice of colours.
 Blues and grays make the room appear larger.”

 e.
-Always talk about people in a positive manner.
-If you complain about others the prospects will wonder (quite correctly) what you are saying behind their backs.
+Always talk about people in a positive manner because if you complain about others the prospects will wonder (quite correctly) what you are saying behind their backs.

-These practices will give you an opportunity to establish rapport and grow relationships with the prospects.
-It could take two minutes or half an hour depending on your prospect.
+These practices will give you an opportunity to establish rapport and grow relationships with the prospects which could take two minutes or half an hour depending on your prospect.
 It is time well spent.
-At the end of this first step, if you have done it well, the prospect is saying, “I like this person.
-I could see myself doing business with them.”
+At the end of this first step, if you have done it well, the prospect is saying, “I like this person, so I could see myself doing business with them.”
 There’s no use presenting anything if they don’t like you.

 Want monthly sales tips to accelerate your career?
 Subscribe to receive our blog here.